GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 ### Part B

 The study's authors also show how water levels change for a given discharge after levees are built -- that is, the rating curve changes.
 We will first focus on the zone right where the levees were built (their panel **B**).
 In answering Questions 2 and 5, you should have already constructed pre- and post-levee rating curves.
-Now, plot these atop each other, and in 1-2 sentences, describe the differences and why they occur.
+Now, plot these side-by-side or atop each other, and in 1-2 sentences, describe the difference and why it occurs.

 ### Part C